 The District will observe the following schedule of required activities to ensure continued compliance with laws and regulations:

-The District conducts its annual business meeting in January.
-At that meeting the Board of Managers shall:
+Each January, the Board conducts its annual business meeting in January.
+At that meeting the Board shall:

-Approve a schedule of regular meetings of the Board of Managers and Citizens Advisory Committee for the ensuing year.
+Approve a schedule of regular meetings of the Board for the ensuing year.

-Reviews insurance needs and current coverage.
+Review insurance needs and current coverage.

-If an odd-numbered year, authorize the solicitation of engineering, legal, auditing, accounting and other professional services proposals, per Minnesota Statutes section 103B.227, subdivision 5.
+If an odd-numbered year, authorize the solicitation of engineering, legal, auditing, accounting and other professional services proposals, per Minn.
+Stat. § 103B.227, subdivision 5.

 Designate:

-one or more depositories for the District’s funds,
+one or more depositories for the District’s funds, and cash escrows received as security from permittees,

-a depository for permit assurance bonds, letters of credit, and cash escrows received as security from permittees,
+a repository for permit assurance bonds, and letters of credit received as security from permittees, and

-and an official newspaper for publication of District notices.
+one or more official newspapers for publication of District notices.

 Appoint: